-Since relocating to Boston in early 2016, both Matt and I have been enjoying the plethora of seafood now available to us.
-In particular, we’ve been eating a ton of shrimp because it’s a little bit cheaper than what we’ve been previously used to (plus, it’s delicious).
+Now that we live near the coast, both Matt and I have been enjoying all the wonderful fresh seafood now available to us.
+In particular, we’ve been eating a ton of shrimp because there are just so many mouth-watering ways to eat it.

 With this in mind, we’ve been testing out a bunch of different ways to cook with shrimp.
 If you’re a regular follower of the blog then you’ll notice that I’m creating a lot of shrimp recipes of late.